Complete Guide to the Firearms Act 1996 (NSW): Unauthorised Possession or Use of Firearms in NSW

 It is crucial to seek legal advice from experienced criminal lawyers like those at Daoud Legal, who specialise in firearm offences, to determine the most appropriate defence strategy for your specific circumstances.

-Unregistered Firearms: An Offence Under the Firearms Act 1996
+Unregistered Firearms: An Offence Under the Firearms Act 1996 (NSW)

 Registration Requirements for Firearms in NSW